polyvariant/sttp-oauth2/docs/contributing.md

 # Contributing to sttp-oauth2

 This is an early stage project.
 The codebase is prone to change.
-All suggestions welcome, please create issue describing your problem before contributing.
+All suggestions are welcome, please create an issue describing your problem before contributing.

 Please make sure to format the code with [scalafmt](https://scalameta.org/scalafmt/) using `.scalafmt.conf` from the repository root.